Ziwe Fumudoh: Influences

 Fumudoh has cited Jonathan Swift and Stephen Colbert as influences, having been introduced to them by a teacher during her freshman year of high school.
 Naming the latter as a foundational reference, she has said of his appearance at the 2006 White House Correspondents' Dinner, "It was so unbelievable that he’d speak to authority or even around authority like that...
 I was really compelled by his satire."
 She has also taken inspiration from Oprah, the works of Zach Galifianakis, and Nathan Fielder, as well as from shows like Arrested Development, The Office, and 30 Rock.

 Personal life

 Fumudoh lives in New York City.

+Fumudoh grew up with strict Christian parents and she does not adhere to the same spiritual beliefs as her parents.